GauravNodeJs/ORGNAIZATION/README.md

   ## USER ORGNAIZATION LIST : GET API --  localhost:3000/org/list
 * Here you can have your all orgnaization list through token you can get your all orgnaization list
+* You can view which orgnaization is currently active

   ## USER PROFILE UPDATE : PUT API -- localhost:3000/user/update
 * Here you can update only your profile